open-telemetry/opentelemetry-dotnet-contrib/src/OpenTelemetry.Contrib.Instrumentation.AWSLambda/README.md

 ### Lambda Function

-1. Create a function with the same signature as the original Lambda function.
+1. Create a wrapper function with the same signature as the original Lambda function.
 Call `AWSLambdaWrapper.Trace()` API and pass `TracerProvider`, original Lambda function and its inputs as parameters.

-2. Set the Lambda handler field point to the new function.
+2. Set the wrapper function as the Lambda handler input.

 ```csharp
 // new Lambda function handler passed in